potatolappy/Object-Oriented-Programming/README.md

 # pacmann-cashier
-an self-cashier system for OOP practice with pacmann.io | July 2023
+_a self-cashier system for OOP practice with pacmann.io | July 2023_

 ![kasir](/img.jpg)